ENTREP 5038EX - New Venture Creation

 Researcher profile: https://researchers.adelaide.edu.au/profile/scott.gordon

 The full timetable of all activities for this course can be accessed from Course Planner.

 On successful completion of this course, students will be able to:

-1 Identify the difference between a business idea and a potential innovative business opportunity 2 Articulate a new venture value proposition and communicate ideas and concepts effectively 3 Build an assessment process for a new venture to determine its desirability, feasibility, viability and sustainability 4 Identify the areas of risk in research commercialisation and/or introducing new technologies or other innovations into a market 5 Produce a feasibility report for your own or another new venture opportunity 6 Draw conclusions and recommend actions based upon a comprehensive opportunity assessment of a new venture idea
+1 Identify the difference between an idea and an innovative business opportunity 2 Articulate a new venture investment proposition and communicate ideas and concepts effectively 3 Build an assessment process for a new opportunity or venture to determine its viability and sustainability 4 Identify the areas of risk in research commercialisation and/or introducing new technologies or other innovations into a market 5 Produce a feasibility report for your own or another new venture opportunity 6 Draw conclusions and recommend actions based upon a comprehensive opportunity assessment of a new venture idea

 University Graduate Attributes